Big Counter

 Can I eat at the bar at Big Counter?

 Bar seating is not specified, so do not assume an easy walk-up bar meal.
-If you want a more flexible plan, Colbeh Restaurant or Turbine 75 Bar and Kitchen may be worth comparing; Big Counter is best approached as a planned dinner in Glasgow, with confirmed recognition backing the trip.
+If you want a more flexible plan, Colbeh Restaurant or Turbine 75 Bar and Kitchen may be worth comparing; Big Counter works best as a planned dinner in Glasgow, with confirmed recognition backing the trip.

 Is Big Counter good for a special occasion?